razashan/ML-flow/README.md

-# ML-flow
-This repository contains the all learning material of MLOPs using ml-flow.
-MLflow is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry
+# MLflow Quick Start Guide
+MLflow is an open-source platform for the complete machine learning lifecycle that allows you to manage your end-to-end machine learning workflow.
+It provides a simple API for logging parameters, code versions, and results, as well as packaging code into reproducible runs.

+## Prerequisites
+* Python 3.x installed on your system.
+* Pip installed on your system.